Hungry in Bilbao!p

 Of course, our main purpose for going to Bilbao was to visit the architectural wonder of the Guggenheim Museum – the city’s most famous attraction.
 As expected, Frank Gehry’s creation was certainly a spectacular sight – situated on the river with Louise Bourgeois’ giant spider next to it.
 Additionally, near the entrance was a massive exhibit of a giant puppy made of flowers.
 On Sunday morning, we arrived early to purchase our tickets.
 Inside, there was an exhibition by Japanese pop artist, Takashi Murakami.
 Indeed, we were lucky that we happened visit while this particular exhibition was on – we both loved it.
 Murakami’s work is, in fact, super-colourful and fun.
 T did, however, get told off by one of the officials when she touched one of the exhibits!

 Indeed, if it hadn’t been for the draw of the Guggenheim, we wouldn’t ever have thought of visiting Bilbao.
 It transpired that the city was a pleasant and interesting place to stay for a couple of days.
 There was some attractive architecture, a scenic river, some lovely green spaces and of course, a fantastic art museum.
-Despite the unfortunate beginning, it turned into a very enjoyable jaunt!
+Despite the unfortunate beginning, we thoroughly enjoyed our 48 hours in Bilbao!

 Affiliate Disclosure: It should be noted that some of the links above are affiliate links.
 This means that we earn a commission if a purchase is made at no extra cost to you.
 We only use affiliates that we ourselves use.
 If you have any questions about the companies or our status as affiliates, please feel free to contact us.